 At No. 1 is Nagahama Station.
 The station building, rebuilt from the ground up in Oct.
 2006, is modeled after the station’s first and original building from 1882.
 They did a great job combining the old and the new.
 To fully appreciate the new station building, you have to see the original 19th-century station building which is preserved a short distance away at Nagahama Railroad Square, a train station museum with a few retired trains.
 The resemblance is impressive.

 Nagahama Station is airy, attractive, and functional.
 A great improvement over the old and boring train station built in 1955.
 Near the turnstile is a nice, air-conditioned waiting room that also houses the tourist information desk.
 The waiting rooms on the train platforms are also convenient, but somewhat small.
-When you go down the exit escalator on the Heiwado side, you see a beautiful stained glass mural of Hikiyama Festival kabuki actors.
+When you go down the exit escalator on the east side (Ekimachi Terrace/Mondecool), you see a beautiful stained glass mural of Hikiyama Festival kabuki actors.

 The new station was built on land adjacent to the old train station that was torn down.
 The location of the old train station is now occupied by a monstrous wedding hall dwarfing the new train station building right next to it.
 Although the wedding hall has a similar design as the station building, it almost totally cancels out the station building.
 It’s a real shame.

 On the other hand, the new low-rise Heiwado shopping mall called Mondecool is nicely connected to the train station without overwhelming it.

 2. Notogawa Station (能登川駅), JR Tokaido/Biwako Line, Higashi-Omi